What is a lease?

 No, but if a rent is charged it does suggest that a contractual arrangement exists between the parties.

-Why would a lease include a rent review clause?
+Why would a rent review clause be included?

 A landlord will not usually want the rent to remain the same throughout the term of the lease if it is for a long period.
 Landlords generally want to ensure that tenants are paying a going market rent.
-Rent reviews are particularly common in commercial leases.
+Rent reviews are particularly common with commercial properties.

 When will a landlord be allowed to forfeit a lease?